vatesfr/xen-orchestra/administration.md

 Thanks to Xen Storage Motion, it's easy to move a VM disk from a storage to another, while the VM is on!
 This feature can help you to migrate from your local storage to a SAN, or just upgrade your SAN without any downtime.

+To do that: go inside your running VM, then edit the Disk panel.
+You can change the SR of any disk, then save.
+This will trigger the storage motion.

 [![](https://xen-orchestra.com/blog/content/images/2015/01/vdi3.png)
 ](https://xen-orchestra.com/blog/moving-vdi-in-live/).